 Welcome to OHFA's resource center for lenders.
 We are pleased to partner with a network of lenders to provide homebuyer products throughout the state of Ohio.
 OHFA offers homebuyer loans, down payment assistance, mortgage tax credits and other products to qualified buyers.
 Our goal is to make sure our lending partners understand the OHFA loan process.
 We offer a variety of resources, including in-office trainings for lending staff.
-For questions about our programs or becoming an OHFA enrolled lender, please contact our Business Development Manager, Thomas Walker at 614.466.9920.
+For questions about our programs or becoming an OHFA enrolled lender, please email this address or call 614.466.9920.

 Participating lenders can use our password-protected online system to submit loan reservations, check loan status, download pre-filled product forms and view updates and special product announcements.
 Visit Lender Online to log on and get started now.